 On April 21, 1920, the Government of Canada agreed to build a road connecting the Bow and Columbia valleys.
-As part of the agreement, eight kilometres of land on either side of the road was set aside for a national park.
+As part of the agreement, eight kilometres of land on either side of the road was set aside for protection.
+Kootenay National Park was born!

 Kootenay centennial celebrations!

 Tag us @KootenayNP and share your favourite memories.

 Read Stories from Kootenay National Park on our Centennial Blog.